Early Decision Application Deadline: September 8, 2020 Regular Decision Application Deadline: March 1, 2021

 Multiple Mini Interviews (MMI)

 The interview is an additional opportunity for students to demonstrate their capabilities and skills and greatly aids in selecting the best-qualified applicants.
-On the day of the interview, a student is asked to report to the Texas A&M Rangel College of Pharmacy Kingsville Campus.
+Please check our website for the most up to date interview information (dates, location, etc.).

 Accepted Applicants